 Speak with someone in the military.
 The military is a cosmos of its own.
 You'll find all the trades there.

 Still here?
 OK, if you're still with me I'm just trying to say that your world of best practices in the web and mobile application world, just wouldn't cut it in many other work environments.
 Move fast and break things?
 Please don't do that in a hospital environment where someone's life may depend on the sensors measuring their vital stats.
 Don't try it if it'll change the financial model on which a project depends and contracts have been signed.
 Frustrated that your client won't consider touch screens everywhere?
 Maybe they know more about infection vectors than you.
-Maybe you haven't observed that they rarely have both hands free at work and your idea of the ideal UI, is sub-optimal for them.
-If you think of your user as someone sitting in a café on a MacBook step out of that world into one where problems are much trickier, challenging and rewarding.
+Maybe you haven't observed in person, that they rarely have both hands free at work and your idea of the ideal UI, is sub-optimal for them.
+If you think of your user as someone sitting in a café on a MacBook, step out of that world into one where problems are much trickier, challenging and rewarding.
+You'll enjoy it.